 The Big Ten is set to make a splash in this week’s NFL Draft, which will kick off at 8 p.m.
 ET on Thursday at Radio City Music Hall.
 ESPN NFL Draft guru Mel Kiper Jr. has six Big Ten prospects being selected in his most recent mock draft.

-If you’re on Twitter or Facebook, you can vote in our ongoing series of Big Ten social media polls for our weekday show #BTNLive.
+If you’re on Twitter, you can vote in our ongoing series of Big Ten social media polls for our weekday show #BTNLive.
 On tonight’s episode of #BTNLive at 6 p.m.
-ET, our experts discuss this question: How many college football bowl games should there be?
+ET, our experts discuss this question: How many schools should qualify for the college football playoff?